 Using these rules the electronic configuration of group 17 elements is ns2 np5, where n is the quantum number of the respective elements.

 Let us See the Electronic of Each Element of Halogens Separately

-Iodine (I): The vapours of iodine gas is violet in colour.
+Iodine (I): The vapours of iodine gas are violet in colour.
 It has atomic number 53 and belongs to p-block, 5th period.
-The electronic configuration is [Kr]4d105s25p5.
+The electronic configuration is

 The word Halogen comes from the Greek words ‘hals’ meaning salt and ‘gen’ meaning to make.